Medicinal Plants You Can Grow at Home

 Thyme is a perennial.
 The active principle in thyme, thymol, is a strong antiseptic.

-Medicinal uses of thyme: Coughs, congestion, indigestion, gas.
+Medicinal uses of thyme: Upper respiratory ailments (coughs, congestion), indigestion, gas.